Fanzholl/game_of_life/README.md

 ______________________________________________________________________________________________________________________________________________________

 The "Game of life" is implemented through a terminal in C in interactive mode with the ability to change the speed of the game and load the starting field 80 by 25 characters from a file grid.txt .
-A painless implementation of dynamic field grid generation is possible (slightly change the initializeGridDataFromFile() function, replacing everything that is there with generating zero or one for each of the cells being sorted using <time> libraries.h> and <stdlib.h>.
+A painless implementation of dynamic field grid generation is possible (slightly change the initializeGridDataFromFile() function, replacing everything that is there with generating zero or one for each of the cells being sorted using <time.h> and <stdlib.h> libraries.

 Controls:
 s - speed up the game by 50ms;